 One precaution essential for you and most, if not all, boat users is to keep a secondary copy of the HIN.

 Furthermore, you should keep this copy in a place secondary to the vessel itself.
-You will find the HIN beneficial in case your boat gets stolen or a problem with its warranty arises.
+You will find the HIN beneficial if your boat gets stolen or a problem with its warranty arises.

 Having a HIN is a federal requirement.
 Of course, vehicles older than 1971 can maneuver around those requirements in certain conditions that we will discuss later.

-If you want to register a boat, you must have a HIN number if the vessel is of a period after 1972.
+To register a boat, you must have an HIN number if the vessel is from after 1972.

-The registration number of your boat classifies as a state requirement (just like the license plate on a car).
-In comparison, the HIN is imperative for the registration certificate of the state.
+Your boat’s registration number classifies as a state requirement (just like the license plate on a car).
+In comparison, the HIN is imperative for the state’s registration certificate.

 HIN Formats Before and After August 1984